susanyiwenwang/germany_pianos/README.md

-# An Analysis on Piano Production
+# Pianos in the Digital Age
-### Data Analytics Project on the Piano Market in Germany
+### An Analysis on Piano Production in Germany

 ## Key Question:
 - How has the digital keyboard and international trade affected the piano manufacturing industry in Germany?